pachterlab/seqspec/docs/SEQSPEC_TOOL.md

   - file
   - region-type
 - `-m MODALITY` is the modality in which you are searching within.
-- `-i IDs` the ID you are searching for.
+- `-i ID` the ID you are searching for.
 - `yaml` corresponds to the `seqspec` file.

 ### Examples